 How to Measure AI Chatbot ROI: The 5 Numbers That Actually Matter

-Deskwoot Team.April 22, 2026Every support leader is being asked the same question in 2026: "What is the ROI on our AI chatbot?"
+AI chatbot ROI is measured by 5 numbers: deflection rate (the share of chats the bot closes alone), cost per resolution, time saved per agent per shift, customer satisfaction on bot-handled chats, and the delta in handle time on chats the bot starts before escalating to a human.
 Most do not have a clean answer.
 The vendor shipped a deflection rate number, marketing attached a testimonial, and the CFO wants an actual dollar figure.
 Four years into the commercial AI chatbot era, ROI measurement is still surprisingly ad-hoc.
 This post cuts through the noise and gives you five numbers that, together, tell the complete story.
 Not vanity metrics.
 The ones you would defend in a board meeting.

 Metric 1: Deflection rate (done honestly)